Close-up of a Woman Holding a Home For Sale Sign

 Frequently Asked Questions

-1. Question: Can I get my felony expunged to improve my chances of getting a Florida real estate license?
+1. Can I get my felony expunged to improve my chances of getting a Florida real estate license?
 Answer: Yes, expungement can significantly improve your chances.
 In Florida, many felonies are eligible for expungement 10 years after completing their sentence.
 However, some serious crimes are not eligible.
 Consult with a lawyer to explore your options.

-2. Question: What types of crimes are most likely to disqualify me from getting a real estate license in Florida?
+2. What types of crimes are most likely to disqualify me from getting a real estate license in Florida?
 Answer: Crimes that are most likely to result in disqualification includecrimes related to:

 • Financial crimes (fraud, embezzlement, money laundering)